 Non-Registered Holders fall into two categories: (i) non-objecting beneficial owners ("NOBOs"), who do not object to their name and address being given to the Corporation, and (ii) objecting beneficial owners ("OBOs"), who do object to their name and address being given to the Corporation.
-In accordance with the requirements of National Instrument 54-101 of the Canadian Securities Administrators, the Corporation has distributed copies of the Notice of Meeting, this Circular and the form of proxy to the clearing agencies and Intermediaries to distribute to Non-Registered Holders.
-The Corporation is not sending proxy-related materials directly to NOBOs but will make delivery through such Intermediaries.
+In accordance with the requirements of NI 54-101, the Corporation has distributed copies of the Notice of Meeting, this Circular and the form of proxy to the clearing agencies and Intermediaries to distribute to Non-Registered Holders.
+The Corporation is not sending proxyrelated materials directly to NOBOs but will make delivery through such Intermediaries.
 The Corporation will pay for Intermediaries to deliver proxy related materials to OBOs.

-Non-Registered Holders should carefully follow the instructions of their intermediaries and their intermediaries' service companies on the request for instructions or proxy form provided to them.
+Non-Registered Holders should carefully follow the instructions of their Intermediaries and their Intermediaries' service companies on the request for instructions or proxy form provided to them.